 King’s storytelling, evenly paced, turns anxiously arrhythmic toward the end, deftly moving between past and present at an ever quickening rate, changing perspective, never losing ground, faster and faster, a whiplash of now and then, of now and…again.
 The sewers are rank once more with Its stench.
 And again: will the monster be bested…or will it feed?
 Can grownups use kid magic?
 King’s novel is intricate in its execution, and for all its back-and-forth it never stumbles into incomprehension.

 His story reflects, distorts (really, tries to simplify) our fears as in a fun house mirror so that they take shape in the artless forms of childlike terrors.
 Grownup fears are too intangible; kid fears are too simplistic.
-King layers them in a déjà vu story that is a never-ending nightmare – or at least a nightmare that asserts itself every quarter century – that is, once in every generation.
-A new crop of kids, a new crop of evils, a new crop of fears.
-What a feast!
+King layers them in a déjà vu story that is a never-ending nightmare – or at least a nightmare that asserts itself every quarter century – that is, once in every generation: a new crop of kids, a new crop of evils, a new crop of fears.

 The horrors that Bill et al see are well below the kid-line, King’s name for that barrier of imagination between kids and grownups.
 Grownups don’t (can’t) see the blood ballooning and popping in squirty little bubbles, gurgled up in little hiccups by the drains.
 Grownups don’t hear the plastic squee-squee of clown Pennywise’s balloons, the ones that float against the wind.
 Grownups don’t see the knife that Henry Bowers holds just below Bev’s ear at the tip-top of her neck.
 No, they fold up the paper and go inside.
 This is August 10, 1958, and It’s time is here, finally, after a summer of disappearances (or mutilated discoveries of same disappearances).